Want to be a part of things but need to find out what’s involved? Hearing about programs but don’t know what they are?

 JOG-A-THON This event has become a beloved fundraiser that encourages kids involvement and physical activity.
 Kids can get pledges for either flat donations or a dollar amount given for every lap run.
 Grab a pen and mark each runner’s arm as they run by, help them count their laps, and get their total number recorded.
 Stay for just your child’s class or stand on the sidelines all day and cheer the runners on.

 Time Commitment: Minimal.One school day in the fall, 30-minute shifts or stay for the entire program.

 WISH BENEFIT This annual auction-based event raises the largest donation for the school, allocated for such important uses as technology for the classrooms and hands-on programs for the kids.
 The PTA Vice President of Fundraising Liz Foote chairs the event, with tremendous support from co-chair Susie Parsons and dozens of volunteers.
 Helpers solicit donations of goods and services from local businesses, set and clean up the day of the event, and help with sales during the night.

 Time Commitment: Minimal to Moderate.
 Set up and sales shifts during the night start at one hour, solicitations can be stand-alone or regular ongoing calls.

 TALENT SHOW Willing students put on an amazing show in the spring, with offerings diverse as karate displays, songs on the piano, homemade skits, and dance numbers.
 Parent volunteers work with a selection of kids to hone their performances and offer moral support.
 Or promote the event around school, bake or sell concessions that night.

 Time Commitment: Minimal to Moderate.
 Bake sale before show and during intermission.
-Work with students in regular rehearsals in the weeks before the show.
+Volunteers manage the auditions, coaching session, dress rehearsal and the talent show itself.